 Sadly, your dog will not be at peace since he will cough persistently for days.
 Your vet may recommend the use of cough syrup to ease these symptoms.

 In addition, the only way to deal with barking dog cough is by paying your vet a visit.
 This is important because the vet will be able to tell the cause of the coughing.
 Not only will your dog undergo a proper check-up but also the vet will administer the best treatment to him.

 There can only be so many reasons as to why dogs a cough.
-This should be determined by a vet after thorough examination so as to come up with a conclusive diagnosis.
+This should be determined by a vet after a thorough examination so as to come up with a conclusive diagnosis.
 You should make sure that your dog lives in a well-ventilated and clean environment.

 In the case where your dog has kennel cough, you should isolate him from other dogs to prevent transmission or even your dog developing a secondary illness.
 Lastly, it is important to always protect our dogs from developing common illnesses like heartworm, which can be life-threatening.
 Puppies should be vaccinated against viral and bacterial illnesses, especially between the age of 6 weeks and 6 months.